Skip to content

 So, come with an empty stomach because you’re about to experience the best food you’ve ever had!

 Derry, Northern Ireland’s second-largest city, is a vibrant hub steeped in history and culture.
-But beyond its ancient walls and charming streets, Derry boasts a thriving culinary scene that will tantalize your taste buds.
+But beyond its ancient walls and charming streets, Derry boasts a thriving culinary scene that will tantalise your taste buds.
 From traditional Irish pubs serving hearty stews and fresh seafood to trendy bistros showcasing global flavours, Derry’s restaurants offer something for everyone.

 Address: Ebrington Square & Parade Ground, 70 Ebrington St, Londonderry